 Housing assignments will be based on your responses, available space, and your best match for roommates.
 Special considerations are made for medical or health-related needs, placement in academic, residential programs, placement in various themed housing programs, lifestyle preferences, roommate requests, and availability.
 All information provided in the Housing Application are preferences, and specific housing arrangements cannot be guaranteed.

-Residence Life believes sharing a living space with another student is an important part of the college experience, and essential to the Puget Sound experience.
+Residence Life believes sharing a living space with another student is an important part of the college experience and essential to the Puget Sound experience.
 All incoming students should expect to be placed in a double, triple, or quad room.
-Single rooms are not available to incoming students without approval from Student Accessibility and Accommodations for medical or psychological need.
-There are very limited number of single rooms available for those approved for a housing adjustment.
+Single rooms are not available to incoming students without approval from Student Accessibility and Accommodations for medical or psychological needs.
+There is a minimal number of single rooms available for those approved for a housing adjustment.
 Documentation is required.
 For more information, contact email@example.com or visit their website.

 Both parties must request one another as roommates to be roomed together.

 Puget Sound has several academic themed residential programs, some of which start your first year.
 When selecting your first-year seminar course, you may notice “RS” at the end of the course title.
 RS stands for Residential Seminar.
 Residential seminars are seminars whose students live together on the same floor of a residence hall.
-Some seminars will only be residential and others will have one section that is residential.
+Some seminars will only be residential, and others will have one residential section.

-If you need a housing adjustment because of a medical, physical or psychological disability, you must make your request through Student Accessibility and Accommodation.
-Please email firstname.lastname@example.org to register with SAA and make a formal request for an accommodation.
+If you need a housing adjustment because of a medical, physical, or psychological disability, you must make your request through Student Accessibility and Accommodation.
+Please email firstname.lastname@example.org to register with SAA and make a formal accommodation request.